 The BDO recognizes that a small minority of locations, due to their extreme remoteness or other special circumstances, face exceptionally high costs of deployment using end-to-end fiber, licensed fixed wireless or any other broadband technology classified as "reliable" by the NTIA in the BEAD NOFO.
-Because of this, a strict application of the data-driven method shown above might lead to the absorption of an unreasonable proportion of the BEAD Program's budget by a small fraction of eligible BSLs, unduly crowding out end-to-end fiber deployment in lower-cost areas, or even jeopardizing the achievement of statewide 100/20 Mbps universal broadband access.

-Given Texas' vast, remote landmass in some parts of the state and average population density of 105.2 people per square mile, the BDO reserves the right to set the EHCPLT in a way that results in some locations being infeasible to serve with "reliable" technologies, as defined in the BEAD NOFO.
-It foresees that up to 2 percent of BSLs are likely to fall into this exceptionally high-cost group.
-The BDO will evaluate alternative broadband service options that are not included in the list of "reliable" as defined in the BEAD NOFO, but which can offer 100 Mbps/20 Mbps service with less than 100 milliseconds of latency, and which might meet broadband service needs most cost-effectively in some of the state's hardest-to-serve locations.
-By setting expectations for something other than universal access to reliable broadband technologies, the BDO can be more confident about the impact of BEAD Program funds on more cost-effective areas, while encouraging alternative technology providers to propose solutions for the most remote locations.
-The BDO does not anticipate a need to resort to non-"reliable" technology solutions for any location where any proposals are offered to deploy "reliable" technologies in return for grant subsidies per location less than the EHCPLT.
-However, "reliable" technology proposals that exceed the EHCPLT may be rejected in favor of cheaper alternative technology solutions if the BDO faces a statewide funding shortfall and must turn to alternative technology to get any form of universal 100/20 coverage.
+Because of this, a strict application of the data-driven method shown above might lead to the absorption of an unreasonable proportion of the FAD Program's budget by a small fraction of eligible BSLs, unduly crowding out end-to-end fiber deployment in lower-cost areas, or even jeopardizing the achievement of statewide 100/20 Mbps universal broadband access.
+Given Texas' vast, remote landmass in some parts of the state and average population density of 105.2 people per square mile, the BDO reserves the right to determine that up to 2 percent of BSLs constitute an exceptionally high-cost group and to evaluate alternative broadband service options that could be beyond the scope of "reliable" as defined in the BEAD NOFO, with a view to setting expectations other than universal access to reliable broadband technologies and thereby focusing the impact of BEAD Program funds on more cost-effective areas.
+This rough 2 percent benchmark reflects a variety of considerations related to understanding of the social contracts and cost-effective use of public funds.
+This determination will be triggered, in particular, if the data-driven process for determining the EHCPLT described here would yield a \$0 value for the EHCPLT, because forecast deployment costs for fiber and fixed wireless deployments indicate that 100/20 coverage for all unserved BSLs using reliable broadband technology is not attainable using reliable broadband technology, leaving no fiscal space for fiber prioritization at all.
+The BDO assumes that some fiber prioritization through the EHCPLT is needed, and it will use the 2 percent set-aside if needed to ensure compliance.

-While non-"reliable" broadband technology projects will not be considered as part of the first or second Candidate Pools for unserved areas, or as part of the third or fourth Candidate Pools for underserved areas, unlicensed fixed wireless and satellite providers that believe they can provide 100/20 Mbps service and less than 100 milliseconds of latency are encouraged to apply and will be considered if the full consideration, deconflicting and tentative awarding of reliable broadband technology projects still leaves coverage gaps.
+While non-"reliable" broadband technology projects will not be considered as part of the first or second Candidate Pools for unserved areas, or as part of the third or fourth Candidate Pools for underserved areas, unlicensed fixed wireless and satellite providers that believe they can provide 100/20 Mbps service are encouraged to apply and will be considered if the full consideration, deconflicting and tentative awarding of reliable broadband technology projects still leaves coverage gaps.
 More specifically: